Exact Sampling of Determinantal Point Processes without Eigendecomposition: Discussion

 \section{Discussion}

-In this paper, we proposed a new sampling algorithm adapted to general determinantal point processes, which doesn't use the spectral decomposition of the kernel and which is exact.
+In this paper, we proposed a new sampling algorithm (Algorithm \ref{alg:sequential_thinning_dpp_bernoulli}) adapted to general determinantal point processes, which doesn't use the spectral decomposition of the kernel and which is exact.
 It proceeds in two phases.
 The first one samples a Bernoulli process whose distribution is adapted to the targeted DPP.
-It is a fast and efficient step that reduces the initial number of points of the groundset.
-We know that if $I-K$ is invertible, the expectation of the cardinal of the Bernoulli process is proportional to the expectation of the cardinal of the DPP.
+It is a fast and efficient step that reduces the initial number of points of the ground set.
+We know that if $I-K$ is invertible, the expectation of the cardinality of the Bernoulli process is proportional to the expectation of the cardinality of the DPP.
 The second phase is a sequential sampling from the points selected in the first step.
-This phase is made possible thanks to the explicit formulations of the general marginals and the pointwise conditional probabilities of any DPP from its kernel $K$.
-The sampling is fastened using updated Cholesky decompositions to compute the conditional probabilities.
+This phase is made possible by the explicit formulations of the general marginals and the pointwise conditional probabilities of any DPP from its kernel $K$.
+The sampling is sped up using updated Cholesky decompositions to compute the conditional probabilities. \textsc{Matlab} and Python implementations of the sequential thinning algorithm can be found online (\url{https://www.math-info.univ-paris5.fr/~claunay/exact_sampling.html}).

-In terms of running times, we have detailed the cases for which this algorithm is competitive with the spectral algorithm, in particular when the size of the groundset is high and the expected cardinal of the DPP is modest.
+In terms of running times, we have detailed the cases for which this algorithm is competitive with the spectral algorithm, in particular when the size of the ground set is high and the expected cardinality of the DPP is modest.
 This framework is common in machine learning applications.
 Indeed, DPPs are an interesting solution to subsample a data set, initialize a segmentation algorithm or summarize an image, examples where the number of datapoints needs to be significantly reduced.